akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Her mother scooped her up, laughing.
 “Did you find the geese?”

-“The geese found *me*, Mummy.
+“The geese found *me*, Mother.
 Why were they chasing me?”

-“They don’t know you, dear.”
+“It's likely because they don’t know you, dear.”

 Beatrice sniffled.
-“Then can I have one of my own, Mummy?
+“Then can I have one of my own, Mother?
 So it knows me?”

-Her mother smiled—a warm, tired smile.
+Her mother gave a warm, tired smile.
 “We’ll raise one together.
 I’ll teach you.”

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 2 — A speckled egg warm in the straw
+## Chapter 2 ⬩ A speckled egg warm in the straw

-Three days later, mother took Beatrice’s hand and walked her down the lane toward the river.
+Three days later, Mother took Beatrice’s hand and walked her down the lane towards the river.

 “Where are we going?”

 “To get your goose.”

-The farm sat by the river bend, just where the meadow gave way to reeds.
-Geese wandered everywhere—white and grey, hissing and honking, but today ignored them entirely.
-Beatrice stayed close to mother’s skirt.
+River-Bend Farm sat where the meadow gave way to reeds and geese wandered everywhere, hissing and honking.
+Although the geese mostly took no notice of them, Beatrice stayed close by her mother’s skirt.

 A woman came out of the farmhouse.
 Not young, but not old either.
 She wiped her hands on her apron and looked at them both with calm, measuring eyes.

 “How many eggs?”

-“One to hatch, one of the speckled ones, if you have it,” mother said.
+“One goose to hatch, one of the speckled ones, if you have it,” Mother said.
 “The ones that run true.”

 “Ah.”
 The woman nodded.
 “This way.”

-She led them to the poultry shed.
-Inside, beneath a sitting goose, among a nest of eggs, one was larger—speckled, warm, alive.
+She led them to the poultry shed where several geese sat.
+Inside the doorway, beneath a sitting goose, among a nest of eggs, one was larger, speckled, warm, alive.

-“That one,” the woman said.
-“Due to hatch within the fortnight.
-But she’s not the sitting kind, that goose.
-Won’t see it through.”
+“This one,” the woman said.
+“Due to hatch within the fortnight.”

+Beatrice's interest was in a smaller goose.

+The farm woman nodded.
+“Ah.
+A wild egg.
+I saw a fox take the wild mother from its nest down by the river.
+The goose in the corner isn’t the sitting kind.
+She won’t see it through.”

-Mother leaned in, her eyes scanning the quiet, grey birds in the main nest.
+Mother leaned in, her eyes scanning the quiet, grey birds in the main nesting area by the door.
 “Look here, Beatrice.
 These eggs are from the marsh-mother.
-They’ll hatch into birds that stay near the hall and fatten well on the stubble.
-Wouldn't you rather have a bird that knows its place?
-One that won't try to fly the fence every time the wind changes?”
+They’ll hatch into well-behaved birds that stay near the hall and not try to fly the fence every time the wind changes.”

-Beatrice did not move her gaze from the corner.
-Her jaw set, a small, hard line appearing between her brows—the same look Harold wore when he was counting the days until a storm.
+A small, hard line appeared between Beatrice’s brows.
+It was the same look her father wore when he was counting the days until a storm.

-“I want the one from the reeds,” Beatrice said.
+“I want the one from the reeds,” she said, crossing her arms.

 Mother looked at the larger, bone-coloured egg, then back at her daughter's determined face.
 She didn't argue.
 Instead, she knelt in the straw, checking the warmth of the stray egg with the back of her hand.

-“We’ll need a hen, then,” Mother said softly.
-“A broody one who won't mind the size of it.”
+“We’ll need a hen,” Mother said softly.
+“A broody one who won't mind the size of it.
+If it doesn’t hatch, we'll come back and choose another.”

+“I want this one, Mother!
+Please.”

-The woman considered, looking toward the rafters.
-“I’ve got an old speckled hen.
-Been sitting on stones for a week and cross enough to peck the eyes out of a fox.”
+The woman considered, looking towards the rafters.
+“Well, I do have an old speckled hen.
+Been sitting on stones for a week and cross enough to peck the eyes out of any fox.
+I guess that the egg’s due in two or three weeks time, so patience is required.”

-She fetched the hen—a small, fierce-looking thing with feathers the colour of autumn leaves—and placed her in a straw-lined basket.
+She fetched the hen and placed her in a straw-lined basket.
+It was a small, fierce-looking thing with feathers the colour of autumn leaves.
 Then, carefully, she added the chosen egg.

 The hen ruffled, settled, and tucked the egg beneath her without complaint.

-“There,” the woman said.
+“There now,” the woman said.
 “She’ll do the work.
 You just keep her fed and calm.”

-Mother reached into her pouch.
-Handed the woman something—a coin, a small cloth bundle, Beatrice couldn’t see what.
+Mother reached into her pouch and handed the woman something Beatrice couldn’t see.

-The woman took it.
-Looked down, surprised.
+The woman took it, then looked down, surprised.

 “Oh, thank you, my lady.”